mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 ~~~~

 Arch Linux provides krita package in the Extra repository.
 You can
-install Krita by using the following command
+install Krita by using the following command:

 ``pacman -S krita``